rkb81/Hurricane-Tracking-Exploration/README.md

 North Indian Ocean - Ghislain Nyirumuheto

 Deliverables:
-World Map of hurricane tracks overlaid with cities prone to hurricanes Charts of speed, atmospheric pressure and seasonality
+World Map of hurricane tracks overlaid with cities prone to hurricanes - for each basin Charts of speed, atmospheric pressure and seasonality - for each basin

 Project Timeline: